Restrictive Covenant Lawyers in Western Canada

 New employees are requested to sign these clauses upon agreeing to join the company.
 They are also often required for promotions or termination agreements.

-Here’s what you need to know as an employee or employer in Alberta.
+Reach out to our employment lawyers to find out what you need to know as an employee or employer in Western Canada.

 What are restrictive covenant clauses in employment law?